robstoll/atrium/README.md

 - [License](#license)

 # Installation
-Atrium can be retrieved from [bintray](https://bintray.com/robstoll/tutteli-jars/atrium).
+Atrium is linked to [jcenter](https://bintray.com/bintray/jcenter?filterByPkgName=atrium) but can also be retrieved directly from [bintray](https://bintray.com/robstoll/tutteli-jars/atrium).

 gradle:
 ```